 Campuses are open starting August 3rd, 2020

 Both CGS campuses will reopen for limited administrative services on August 3, 2020.
-Limited staffing and services will apply until the start of the semester.
+Limited staffing and services will apply until the start of the semester on September 2nd.

 The full UWM College of General Studies Reopening Plan is available here.

-- Campus and Bookstore hours are: Monday – Thursday, 9am to 2pm; Friday, 9am to 1pm.
-Some areas closures apply.
+- Campus (including IT services, library, and the Solution Center) and Bookstore hours are: Monday – Thursday, 9am to 2pm; Friday, 9am to 1pm.
+Campus signage will indicate areas that are closed.

 - Waukesha Dean’s office will have staffing 3 days a week.